danielmark0116/ecommerce-project/README.md

 mailerPass=password for email (mail notifications feature)
 ```

-\*\* leave PORT 8000 - there's a proxy set in the client react app.
+\* leave PORT 8000 - there's a proxy set in the client react app.
 Or change it but remember to change it also in the react package.json

+\*\* If you don't have my MONGO_URI connection string, both dbs will be empty, you can populate it with script (see below)

 ---